nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Add person
+**MSS**
+1. User request to add a person
+2. AddressBook add the person

+**Extentions**

+2a.
+The data format is incorrect

+> AddressBook give example, and ask user to re-enter information <br>
+Use case resumes at step 1

+2b.
+The data is duplicated

+> AddressBook shows an error message <br>
+Use case resumes at step 1

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.